How to transfer wealth without burdening the next generation

 Preserves control, protects assets and enables structured multi-generational distribution.

-Requires careful governance design and
+Requires careful governance design and ongoing administration discipline.

 Estate-based transfer